Moe1101/Console-Music-Player/README.md

 # Console-Music-Player

-the files i uploaded are the contents from the project file vs created(the code source is available also) and im sorry if uploaded it incoreectly I'm new to github
+I Only uploaded the source code files because the project files where kinda big (and im sorry if that isnt what i should do I'm new to github ) however if you wanna use this code make sure to create a project and then 2 cpp files and 2 headers the same way i created them and use the same names then copy the code into them

 Anws about this prject , its just a really simple c++ music player thats shows a menu in the console with option to add a song to either head or tail of the list